Standards Development Committee

 ANSI/ASNT ILI-PQ-2005, In-line Inspection Personnel Qualification and Certification Standard.
 This ANS establishes the minimum requirements for the qualification and certification of in-line inspection (ILI) personnel, and was developed to address the U.S. Department of Transportation Operator Qualification requirements found in 49 CFR 192 and 49 CFR 195.

-The next meeting will be meeting at the Hyatt Regency Orange County, Anaheim, CA on Sunday, 15 March from 10:00 am – 5:00 pm, and Monday, 16 March 2015, from 8:00 am – 5:00 pm.
+The next meeting will be meeting at the Hyatt Regency Jacksonville Riverfront Jacksonville, FL on Sunday, 12 March from 10:00 am – 5:00 pm City Terrace 5.
 All directly and materially affected persons are welcome to attend.
-The meeting room(s) will be listed in the ASNT Research Symposium program which will be available at the Conference registration desk.